 This controlled separation and pulling allows for an increase in circulation, synovial fluids to flow (like lubrication for your joints), placing the connective tissues under gentle stress which helps strengthen and protect the body from injury.
 Your body’s wrists, elbows and shoulder capsule all feel this sort of pulling sensation, which is extremely important if you want to continue to train for many years to come.

-Indian Clubs Benefit #3: Mobility
+Wooden Clubs Benefit #3: Mobility

 They move nicely and my shoulders feel amazing.
-If you want to extend the life of your shoulders then you have to improve the mobility and range of motion.
+If you want to extend the life of your shoulders then you have to improve their mobility and range of motion.
 Most of us are “stuck” with pronated (rolled forward) shoulders.
-Indian Clubs have a profound effectiveness for opening us back up and restoring our shoulders to full health, mobility and posture.
+Clubs have a profound effectiveness for opening us back up and restoring our shoulders to full health, mobility and posture.

-Indian Clubs Benefit #4: Meditative
+Wooden Clubs Benefit #4: Meditative